bcgov/NotifyBC/docs/docs/getting-started/installation.md

           - notify-bc.local
   ```

 - Route host names on Openshift are by default auto-generated.
-To set to fix values
+To set to fixed values

   ```yaml
   # in file helm/values.local.yaml